Koromix/rygel/web/koromix.dev/pages/libhs.md

 # Examples

-You can find a few complete [working examples](https://codeberg.org/Koromix/rygel/src/branch/master/src/tytools/libhs/examples) in the GitHub repository.
+You can find a few complete [working examples](https://codeberg.org/Koromix/rygel/src/branch/master/src/tytools/libhs/examples) in the Codeberg repository.

 The following code uses libhs to enumerate serial and HID devices: